dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 **題目 1（教育＋科技，Compare）**
 Some people prefer online learning, while others believe that traditional classroom teaching is more effective.
 **Compare the advantages of both methods and give your own opinion.**
+___

+It has long been debated .Although the similarities may be worth emphasizing, their differences can not

 → 用 **Type 3A：Compare & Contrast intro**